 “To equip a pedestrian with shelter, bedding, utensils, food, and other necessities, in a pack so light and small that he can carry it without overstrain, is really a fine art.”

 – Horace Kephart, Camping and Woodcraft, 1917

-- Functionality: Always go for functionality over style.
-A piece of equipment may look fantastic in the store, but unless it performs as it is supposed to out in the wilderness, it will be about as much use as a chocolate teapot.
+Always go for functionality over style.
+A piece of equipment may look fantastic in the store, but unless it performs as it is supposed to out in the field, it will be about as much use as a chocolate teapot.

 Hiking is more enjoyable if your backpack doesn’t weigh the proverbial tonne.
 Innovative designs combined with increasingly lightweight, yet still durable materials, have meant that manufacturers can now produce incredibly lightweight equipment, without unduly sacrificing performance or safety (see Going Light).

 5. Value for Money

 Discerning what constitutes value for money basically comes down to a balance between the long term effectiveness of your purchase and what you paid for it.
 In regards to the latter, there are a handful of reputable sites on the net that regularly offer sizeable discounts on all sorts of quality hiking gear.
 Listed below are eight (in no particular order of preference) that I have personally used: